 Place the gnocchi individually into the boiling water, boiling only enough to cover the bottom of the pot.
 Boil for 5 minutes; they should float to the surface before removing.
 Remove with a slotted spoon and serve with your preferred gluten free sauce.

-If using other types of potatoes, sweet potatoes need extra 1 ½ cups gfJules™ Flour; purple potatoes need extra ½ cup gfJules™ Flour.
+If using other types of potatoes like sweet potatoes, they will need extra gfJules Flour.
+Sweet potatoes require approximately 1 ½ cups gfJules™ Flour; purple potatoes need extra ½ cup gfJules™ Flour.